microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Student/Challenge-02.md

-# Challenge 02 - Queries best practice
+# Challenge 02 - Queries Best Practice

 [< Previous Challenge](./Challenge-01.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-03.md)

 ## Pre-requisites
 - You have to complete **Challenge-01: Ingest data from blob storage**

-## Introduction (Optional)
+## Introduction

-In this challenge you will dig into best practices you have to consider writing query for your Datawarehouse.
+In this challenge you will dig into best practices you have to consider writing query for your data warehouse.

+You can find all the files for this challnge into the Zip file provided by your coach at this path: _./Resources/Challenge-02/_

 ## Description